ProjectMapK/kogera-benchmark/README.md

 # Results
 The currently published scores compare `jackson-module-kogera 2.15.2-beta0` with `jackson-module-kotlin 2.15.2`.
 Please note that these scores are measured by `GitHub Actions` and are not always the same.
+Also, the cache may stop updating the images for up to 5 minutes, and the `README` may not have been updated after the benchmark was run, so the description and images may not always match.

 The letters `A` and `E` in the benchmark names are values to adjust the sort order of the results and represent the number of properties (1 = `A`, 5 = `E`, ...).